Honiton: Museum

 Allhallows Museum of Lace and Local Antiquities claims to hold one of the most comprehensive collections of Honiton lace in the world.
-It is located in a building, claimed to be the oldest still extant in Honiton, which formerly belonged to Allhallows School from the 16th Century until the 1930s.
+It is located in a building, claimed to be the oldest still extant in Honiton, which formerly belonged to Allhallows School from the 16th century until the 1930s.

 Culture

 Honiton Hot Pennies Ceremony

-The Hot Pennies ceremony takes place annually in the High Street of the town.
-It was for many years held on the first Tuesday on or after 19 July but changes to School Term dates led to it being invariably a week later and this year it is on Tuesday 27 July (2021) celebrating the 800th Anniversary of the granting of a Royal Charter in 1221 which dates back to the reign of King Stephen.
-It marked the beginning of Honiton Fair which was originally held on Allhallows Eve and Allhallows Day (1 November), the date was changed in 1247 to the eve and feast of St Margaret (19/20 July).
-The ceremony has its roots in the practice of landed gentry taking pleasure in throwing hot chestnuts from windows to local peasants and over time these gave way to hot pennies, a seemingly philanthropic gesture resulting in burns.
-The custom also had the purpose of encouraging people to travel to the town from the surrounding area to attend a subsequent fair without fear of arrest for their debts.
+Honiton was granted a royal charter in 1221 during the reign of King Henry III that allowed it to hold a market.
+To celebrate, the town held the Honiton Fair, originally on Allhallows Eve and Allhallows Day (1 November), the date was changed in 1247 to the eve and feast of St Margaret (19/20 July).
+In order to encourage people to travel to the town from the surrounding area to attend a subsequent fair without fear of arrest for their debts, no arrests for outstanding debts were allowed while the fair took place.
+At the beginning landed gentry took pleasure in throwing hot chestnuts from windows to local peasants and over time these gave way to hot pennies, a seemingly philanthropic gesture resulting in burns (until the peasants figured out to wear gloves or use a cloth to pick the pennies up).

+The Hot Pennies ceremony still takes place annually in the High Street of the town.
 At noon, the Town Crier, accompanied by the Mayor and other local dignitaries, raises a garlanded pole with gloved hand at the top, and proclaims that "The glove is up.
-No man may be arrested until the glove is taken down.".
-Hot pennies are then thrown from a number of balconies in the High Street to crowds of local people.
+No man may be arrested until the glove is taken down".
+Pennies are then thrown from a number of balconies in the High Street to crowds of local people.
 The pole is then kept on display for the following "fair week".